scoopgracie/ldtc/README.md

         }
     ]

-Although GPTC handles models as Python lists (for raw models) or dicts (for compiled models), I recommend storing them in JSON format, mainly because the command-line tool uses JSON.
+Although LDTC handles models as Python lists (for raw models) or dicts (for compiled models), I recommend storing them in JSON format, mainly because the command-line tool uses JSON.